OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 View Customization
 --------------------------------------------------------------------------------

-On FireEdge Sunstone each view is defined by a folder that has the YAML files for the configured tabs.
+On Sunstone each view is defined by a folder that has the YAML files for the configured tabs.
 The content for those files is divided into sections that are described in the following sections.

 In the following tables, the description field contains the expected behavior when is set to ``true``.